gabrielrlp/port-scanner/README.md

 - An FIN message is sent to a port
 - If the port is close, an RST will be received; else the port is open
 ### SYN/ACK
-- An SYN message is sent to a port
+- An SYN/ACK message is sent to a port
 - If the port is open, an RST will be received; else the port is close

 ## Arguments